Boyd Cordner: 2019

 Cordner played in all three games for New South Wales in the 2019 State of Origin series in which New South Wales won the series 2–1.
 Cordner made a total of 19 appearances for the Sydney Roosters in the 2019 NRL season as the club finished second on the table and qualified for the finals.
 Cordner co-captained the club in the 2019 NRL Grand Final where they defeated Canberra 14–8 at ANZ Stadium and won their second consecutive premiership.
 The premiership victory was Cordner's third as a player.

 On 7 October, Cordner was named in the Australian side for the Oceania Cup fixtures.

 2020

 Cordner was rested from the Sydney Roosters in their 2020 World Club Challenge victory over St Helens R.F.C., due to the club trying to reduce his workload.

-Cordner played only 13 games in 2020 scoring 2 tries.

-Cordner played 13 games for the Sydney Roosters in the 2020 NRL season.
+Cordner played 13 games for the Sydney Roosters in the 2020 NRL season, scoring 2 tries.
 The club finished fourth and qualified for the finals but were eliminated after consecutive losses ended their quest for three premiership victories in a row.

 2021

-Sidelined for the entire first half of the year while recovering from multiple concussions, Cordner was forced into retirement due to ongoing symptoms.
+Side-lined for the entire first half of the year while recovering from multiple concussions, Cordner was forced into retirement due to ongoing symptoms.